 Skip to content

-The Apple Safari browser for iPhone and iPad is set to Google Search as its search engine by default.
-However, it also offers the option to change the search engine to other in the available list.
-You can select Yahoo Bing or DuckDuckGo as an alternative to Google.
-You can also customize the search results suggestion visible in the address bar.
+The Safari browser is set to Google Search as its search engine by default.
+However, it also offers the option to change the search engine to another in the available list.

-Change Search Engine
+Change the Search Engine

 Based on a mutual agreement between Apple and Google, Google Search is the default safari search engine across all devices.
 However, one can easily adjust to any other search engine available.
-The default search engine can be changed easily.
+Here are the steps to follow:

 1. Open the Settings on the iPhone or iPad.